luukru/Chatbot/README.md

 ### Training the model
 We tried multiple methods of training the model.

-* Only Cornell lines.
+* Training for 100.000 iterations on the Cornell dataset.
-* First only Cornell's lines, then all South park lines.
-* First all of Cornell's lines, then only Cartman's lines.

-The reason for this is... (vocabulary size, wider vocabulary)

-The best results were achieved using method [X].
+* First train for 20.000 iterations on the whole dataset, then for another 5.000 iterations on Cartman's lines and conversations.
+* First train for 100.000 iterations on only the Cornell dataset, then another 10.000 iterations on Cartman's lines and conversations.

+The reason for this is that simply training on Cartman's dialogue resulted in a small vocabulary and generally poor results.
+We decided to add additional data by first training on bigger datasets and then adding Cartman's personality by finishing the training with a subset of the South Park dataset containing only dialogues involving Cartman.

 ## Results